jperlmanmoore/biorhythm-calc/README.md

 # Biorhythm Calculator

-This example is part of the Ionic React course.
+The example uses:
+  Ionic
+  React
+  Dayjs
+  cordova-res
+  recharts

+ It is takes a date of birth and calculates the biorhythm to whatever date the user selects.

 ## Links